 Canoe & Kayak Lake Superior

-We also purchased a 25ft Voyageur Canoe so our guests can experience paddling along the historic voyageur fur trade route.
-According to several history books, the voyageur canoe route around Lake Superior following the shoreline.
+Canoe & Kayak Lake Superior just like the historic voyageurs before us, in our 25ft Voyageur Canoe.
+Our guests can experience paddling along the historic voyageur fur trade route.
+The voyageurs canoed around Lake Superior following the shoreline.
 Although there is a lot of writing of the challenges and hazards, there are records of fur canoes going though at extraordinary speeds.
 They would stay among the coastal islands to stay out of the wind and the voyageurs would most often paddle at night.
 The voyageurs would carry goods with huge birch bark canoes from Montreal to Fort William, passing through and possibly taking shelter in Moss Harbor where our Lake Superior lodges are located today.

-Guests can use our canoes and kayaks as part of their stay with us.
-Or we can transport you and your own canoe or kayak out to our lodges on Lake Superior.
-Paddle along and explore the islands and shoreline around Lake Superior, don't forget to visit our geocache locations hidden among the islands and shores.
+Guests will have access to our canoes and kayaks as part of their stay with us.
+Or we can transport you and your own canoe or kayak, if you prefer, out to our lodges on Lake Superior.
+Canoe & Kayak Lake Superior, explore the islands and shoreline and be sure to visit our geocache locations hidden among the nearby islands and shores.

 Moss Harbor is one of many Lake Superior scuba diving areas.
 A group of local scuba divers stayed with us at Moss Island, a few years back exploring the local shipwrecks in the area.
 One known shipwreck The Neebing - went down in 1937 and is located in 100 feet of water near the entrance to Moss Harbor (Credit: David D. Swayze, Lake Isabella MI).
 Diane Robnik, community resources officer for the Thunder Bay Museum had the pleasure of interviewing, Bill Lewinski who was on the Neebing when it ran into trouble.
 Mr. Lewinski can still remember the coldness of the water.
 (Credit: Lake Superior Magazine).